hackclub/hackclub/workshops/backjack/README.md

 <details>
-<summary>You kind be thinking well how far we are Now, What I can say you can run your code and compare my code to yours</summary>
+<summary>You kind be thinking well how far we are Now, what I can say you can run your code and compare my code to yours</summary>

 ```C++
    #include <iostream>